cashubtc/nuts/exchange.md

 ```

 where `tagged_hash(tag, msg) = SHA256(SHA256(tag) || SHA256(tag) || msg)`.
+Amounts are unsigned 64-bit integers; the mint MUST reject outputs whose amounts
+are not representable as u64.

 Duplicate entries, unknown fields, non-canonical encodings, and list-prefix
 matches MUST be rejected.
 A separate receive public key is not required: only the